Department of Electrical Engineering

 - Emerging optoelectronic devices - plasmonic photovoltaics, multi-junction tandem solar cells, organic photodiodes and detectors.

-- Applied Electronics for Digital Measurement, Remote Sensing, and Instrumentation.
+- Applied Electronics for Digital Measurement and Instrumentation.

 - Microfluidic and Piezoelectric Energy Harvesting Devices and Sensors.